How Rodgers And Hammerstein Revolutionized Broadway

 PURDUM: No, Sondheim is under no illusions.
 He's thinks Oscar Hammerstein saved his life.
 And, you know, he once said that Oscar was a man of limited talent and infinite soul, and Richard Rodgers was a man of infinite talent and limited soul.
 So he's under no illusions about Hammerstein's shortcomings as a lyricist and his fondness for bird and fauna and flora and stars and astrological metaphors.
 There's an awful lot of that kind of overripe, romantic, 1920s kind of language in Hammerstein's lyrics.

 But at the end of the day, what Sondheim comes down in favor of is the, as he says, monumentality of the lyrics, not just the sentimentality.
 And the thing that is remarkable about Hammerstein's lyrics - in fact, that makes him vulnerable to criticism - is that his lyrics are so naked.
 They often make very sparing use of rhyme.
 They're not intricate, you know, triple internal rhymes the way Cole Porter's or Larry Hart's might be.
 But I also think it's a canard that Hammerstein can't write funny songs.
-I think there's no funnier song then I'm just a gal who cain't say no or with me, it's all er nothin' from "Oklahoma!"
-Those lines are wonderful.
+I think there's no funnier song than - I'm just a gal who can't say no or with me, it's all or nothing from "Oklahoma!" - those lines are wonderful.

 And he also had a kind of, at times, almost proto-feminist sensibility.
 He had great strength for writing strong, independent female characters, whether it's Ado Annie in "Oklahoma!" or Nellie Forbush.
 And in the original draft of "Carousel" before - during its out-of-town tryout in Boston - he had the godlike figure that later became the Starkeeper portrayed by a married couple, a sort of Mr. and Mrs. God, as if they'd been drawn by Currier and Ives.